juhani-vainio/AudioKit-Guitar-Sound-Engine/README.md

 ### What is it?
 The Galaxy Sound Engine is a multi-effects sound processing app.</br>
-It is developed with the [AudioKit](https://audiokit.io/) framework for what is essentially a "Guitar Multi-Effects Pedal".
+It is developed with the [AudioKit](https://audiokit.io/) framework for what is essentially a "Guitar Multi-Effects Pedal".</br>

-### How is it different?
-The idea is to allow the user, the musician, to add multiple effects to explore and to create sounds.</br>
+The idea is to allow the user (the musician) to add multiple effects to a signal for exploring and creating new sounds.</br>

-### The user can: </br>
+### Features include:
 <ol>
 <li>Switch between Equalizers
   <ul>